 Meteo Rwanda in partnership with the United Nations Development Programme (UNDP) challenged technocrats to design a climate early warning system.
 The challenge focused on using the Internet of Things (IoT) to develop a solution.
 And due to TAHMO’s experience in building early warning systems, we were invited to mentor the participants.
 Gilbert (TAHMO and SWC) and Dominique ( CEO SWC) participated.

-In Uganda, TAHMO led the implementation of Global Resilient Project that developed a Meteorological Early Warning system for fishers and local population near Lake Victoria.
+In Uganda, TAHMO led the implementation of the Global Resilient Project that developed a Meteorological Early Warning system for fishers and the local population near Lake Victoria.
 An end-to-end solution was developed where weather information flows from the network of Automatic Weather Stations (AWSs) to big data analytics and all the way to millions of people via voice messages.
-TAHMO is also part of Tanzania Urban Resilience Program (TURP) to offer a solution in disaster preparedness and emergency management through early warning system.
+TAHMO is also part of the Tanzania Urban Resilience Program (TURP) to offer a solution in disaster preparedness and emergency management through an early warning system.
 In this project, TAHMO installed AWSs and AWLs (Automatic Water Levels) in rivers and sites close to Dar Salaam.
 In Kenya, TAHMO is in a team building Integrated Real-Time Hydro-Meteorological Monitoring System in Nzoia River Basin.
 The goal is to have a functional flood early warning system.

 10 groups participated in the challenge: Binary Earth, ECODEV, Hugs for Bugs, Dream Team, FORTENA and FARMATE, STES, HUBTZ team, CLINFONOT, and EcODEV.
 All the groups showcased unique solutions within the data chain.
 On dissemination of information, solutions ranged from the use of a web app, mobile app, USSD, SMS, and voice to share data with all stakeholders.
 Some groups included advanced features to allow quick sharing of information and sending alert warnings to physical alarm device that warns people in proximity of disaster, while other groups included using Machine learning algorithms to predict the likelihood of a disaster occurring.
 Other groups showcased how weather parameter data could be uploaded using low-cost electronic sensors.